thosgood/this-weeks-finds/markdown/201-250/week235.md

 `http://math.ucr.edu/home/baez/barrett/`

-It'll be lots of fun if higher gauge theory and the work relating MacDowell-Mansouri gravity to BF theory fit together and develop in some nontrivial direction.
+It'll be lots of fun if higher gauge theory and the work relating MacDowell-Mansouri gravity to $BF$ theory fit together and develop in some nontrivial direction.
 But the funny thing is, I don't how they fit together yet.